rehierl/node-tree-outliner/2-0-core-design/0-0-node-sequence.md

 that are presequent to one of the node's ancestors.

 Because of that, the current knowledge of an algorithm, is in general not identical to the context of the current node.
-That is, because the current knowledge includes the context of a node and, in addition to that, nodes which are not part of that context (i.e. not all nodes that are presequent to a node are allowed to have an effect on it).
+That is because the current knowledge includes the context of a node and, in addition to that, nodes which are not part of that context (i.e. not all nodes that are presequent to a node are allowed to have an effect on it).